• Skip to primary navigation

 The Giant Skillet Cookie You'll Love

 I think this test is going to unleash a skillet cookie monster in the kitchen.
 That's a thing, right?
-If you follow @hearthhealthhappiness, you know I • love • a good bar cookie.
+If you follow @inspiredepicurean, you know I • love • a good bar cookie.
 I have such fond memories of my mother making bar cookies for special occasions, or random Fridays during the school year (which is a special occasion, right?).
 The first time I made the bar cookies as a married woman, I actually overmixed the dough - thanks, stand mixer.
 Lessened learned...mix JUST until combined and scoop flour into the measuring cup to avoid adding too much flour.
 Here's yet another reason to love the cast iron and just how much it can do!
 From pizza to cinnamon rolls, I'm starting to re-think my wedding registry.
 Apparently, we only need a few staple items to make life in the kitchen more fun.

 Since the days of my childhood-bar-cookie-memories, I've made a few tweaks to reduce guilt without losing all the flavor.
 This lighter cast iron skillet cookie substitutes softened butter with EVOO and eggs with flax meal eggs.
 Though it still contains sugar, you'll find less saturated fat, which is never a bad thing.
 Plus, putting cookie dough in a cast iron skillet makes a nice, rustic cookie cake that tons of fun.
 Btw, cookie cakes hold a special place in our hearts, too.